 The year of the Chinese virus… and a joke of an election, on both sides.

-Albeit not often, Justin purchases and brings to the the AMPeeler Ranch outside yearling cattle.
-Many arriving sick, Justin and crew must revisit how to “take care” of sick cattle.
-They pull out their last purchased bottle of antibiotics (a symptom of a problem, not a cure).
-The date on the 7/8 full bottle of antibiotics was 2012.
-Antibiotics are a too-common crutch necessary and supporting a broken industry called “Texas ranching”.
+Albeit not often, Justin purchases and brings to the the AMPeeler Ranch outside (purchased) yearling cattle.
+Many arriving sick, Justin and crew are out-of-practice and must revisit/relearn how to “take care” of sick cattle…!?
+They pull out their last purchased bottle of antibiotics (antibiotics being a symptom of a problem, not a cure).
+The date on the 7/8 full bottle of antibiotics was 2012… untouched, un-needed for eight years!

 “We do not inherit the Earth from our ancestors, we borrow it from our children.”

 If we teach by (extractive-degenerative-agriculture) modern agriculture example, how will any future generations learn successful agriculture?
 Destroying ranch land, finances and families is a run-away train driven by greed, arrogance, dishonesty and selfishness, especially in Texas.